sjroma/sjroma.github.io/frontendnotes/fenotes.md

 The most popular misuse of the term "tag" is referring to `alt` attributes as "alt tags".
 There is no such thing in HTML. `alt` is an attribute, not a tag.
 `<img src="foobar.gif" alt="A foo can be balanced on a bar by placing its fubar on the bar's foobar.">`

-### Flexbox & CSS Grid
+### Flexbox &amp; CSS Grid
 <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank">A Complete Guide to Flexbox</a> - a good comprehensive overview
   * <a href="https://flexboxfroggy.com/" target="_blank">Flexbox Froggy</a> - A game for learning CSS Flexbox

   * Flexbox note: `justify-content` versus `align-items`
   justify is X axis, align is Y axis...sort of;
-  XY axis depends on the “orientation” of the flex.
+  XY axis depends on the "orientation" of the flex.
 For `flex-direction: row;`, justify is horizontal (X) and align is vertical (Y).
 For `flex-direction: column;` they're inverted, with justify being vertical and align horizontal.

 <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank">A Complete Guide to CSS Grid</a> - a good comprehensive overview
   * <a href="https://cssgridgarden.com/" target="_blank">Grid Garden</a> - A game for learning CSS Grid